bkw777/NODE_DATAPAC/README.md

  - support for 512k in 2 banks of 256k (RAMPAC & EXTRAM)

 Recently, RAMDSK has been updated yet further:
-- disassembled and annotated to produce usable assembly source
+- disassembled to produce assembly source
-- single source produces binaries for all machine models
-- add Kyotronic KC-85 build
+- ported to Kyotronic KC-85
-- add Olivetti M-10 build
+- ported to Olivetti M-10
 - support for 4 banks (MiniNDP)
+- format on demand from Label button
+- add safety confirmation to format & repair
+- removed dead code

 Some other software culled from the [M100SIG archive](https://github.com/LivingM100SIG/Living_M100SIG) and [Club100](https://www.club100.org) are collected here in the [software](software) directory.